The Sandwich Project

 - Is there really such a thing as ‘cheap food’?

 Artist Lisa Fingleton lives on a farm in Kerry and grows most of her own food.
-Earlier this year, she was hungry while installing an exhibition.
+A few years, she was hungry while installing an exhibition.
 She picked up a BLT sandwich in a petrol station and while she was eating, she read the packaging.
 She couldn’t believe that there were over 40 ingredients listed including such things as Diglycerides of Fatty Acids, xanthum gum, emulsifier and stabilisers.
 She started to think about the journey of a sandwich and where all these ingredients come from.

 According to the artist “It felt like this sandwich connected me to so many places, people, plants and animals from all over the planet.
 I started to think about the energy needed to bring this sandwich to me; all the electricity, fuel and water.
 I had been to Borneo and seen the destruction of the rainforest with palm oil plantations and here was palm oil in my sandwich”.